 In the embryo, haemopoiesis occurs at different stages in the yolk sac, the liver, the spleen, lymph nodes and the bone marrow.

 In the adult, erythrocytes, granulocytes, monocytes and platelets are formed in the bone marrow while the lymphocytes are formed mainly in the lymph nodes, spleen, thymus and lymphatic nodules of the gastrointestinal tract.
 However, the lymphocytes present in these organs originate directly or indirectly from the bone marrow.

+Question.
 Which bones contain haemopoietic marrow?

 Look at this eMicroscope slide, a smear of normal bone marrow, taken using a x40 objective.

 Move around the section using the mouse and try to identify some of the different cell types present with the aid of a textbook - you will probably find this very difficult!